Ferraz25/Ferraz25/README.md

 - ⚡ Fun fact: ...
 -->

-Hello! 😊
+Hi! 😊 My name is João Victor, from Brazil (🇧🇷).
+I have a degree in Information Systems from the State University of Bahia (UNEB), and during this period I was able to collaborate as a member and director of Marketing at Tecno System Empresa Júnior.
-My name is João Victor, from Brazil (🇧🇷).
-I am currently an Information Systems student.
-And I'm part of Tecno System Empresa Júnior.
-I'm starting my career as a Front-end developer, where I intend to follow and improve in the development area.
-Seeking to collaborate with Front-end projects
+I'm starting my career as a Front-end developer, where I intend to monitor and improve myself in the development area, seeking to collaborate with front-end projects.

-In my spare time I like to watch football (⚽️), play games (🎮), listen to music (🎵) and watch technology videos (👨‍💻)
+In my spare time, I like watching football (⚽️), playing games (🎮), listening to music (🎵) and watching technology videos (👨‍💻)

-Would you like to meet me?
+Would you like to know me?

 [![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=https://github.com/Ferraz25/)](https://github.com/Ferraz25/)
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jo%C3%A3o-victor-b4877a148/)](https://www.linkedin.com/in/jo%C3%A3o-victor-b4877a148/)